NonglongSu/tmp_code/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example on how to load and plot alignments.

 ``` r
 library(alnDotPlot)